mozilla/data-site-toplists/README.md

 Editing the lists is helpful because it helps us focus on important sites and prioritise problems that can have a big impact. **If you would like to suggest a change to one of the lists we welcome pull requests.**

+Note: due to subsequent editing, the numbers in the list names do not really have any meaning - we don't list exactly 50 sites in the US-50 list, although it originally did.